Last updated on February 24th, 2025 at 10:18 am

 How can I improve my self-awareness?

-Practice mindfulness, seek feedback, journal, and engage in introspection to understand your thoughts, emotions, and behaviours better.
+Practice mindfulness, seek feedback, journal, and engage in introspection to understand your thoughts, emotions, and behaviors better.

 Why is self-awareness important?